vseryakov/backendjs/README.md

         node app.js -home $HOME -port 80

+- config database

+  If `-db-config` is specified in the command line or `db-config=` in the local config file, this will trigger loading additional config parameters from the specified databae pool, it will load all records from tbe bk_config table on that db pool. `db-config` defines the configuration group or type to load, by default the config group is 'core', so even if ther is only one config group it must be specified in the `db-config` parameter.
+Using the database to store configuration make it easier to maintain dynamic environment for example in case of auto scaling or lanching on demand, this way a new instance will query current config from the database and this eliminates supporting text files and distributing them to all instances.

+- DNS records
+  Some config options may be kept in the DNS TXT records and every time a instance is started it will query the local DNS for such parameters.
+Only a small subset of all config parameters support DNS store.
+To see which parmeteres can be stored in the DNS run `bkjs show-help` and look for 'DNS TXT configurable'.

 # Security
 All requests to the API server must be signed with account login/secret pair.